Accrual Principle

 GAAP is required for public company accounts filed with the Securities and Exchange Commission (SEC).
 Non-listed companies may follow GAAP if they need financing or if a third party scrutinizes their accounts; for example, they must be audited.

-In any case, it is commonplace to use accrual accounting.
-Smaller enterprises may use cash accounting as their accounts are not used externally or by third parties.
+In any case, accrual accounting is commonplace.
+Smaller enterprises may use cash accounting, as their accounts are not used externally or by third parties.

-Big businesses consider the accrual accounting principle the most valid accounting system to determine their business operations' financial position and cash flows, with revenues and related expenses recorded within the same reporting period.
+Big businesses consider the accrual accounting principle the most valid accounting system for determining their business operations' financial position and cash flows.
+Revenues and related expenses are recorded within the same reporting period.

 Businesses earning over $5 million in revenues must use the accrual principle for tax purposes.